jungyeul/shallow-processing-uw/README.md

 |  | **recap2** |[[slides]] |

 ## office-hours
 1:30-2:30PM on Monday and Wednesday (418A, Guggenheim Hall).
 Otherwise, upon appointment.
-To schedule an appointment, please send an email.
+To schedule an appointment, please send me an email.

 ## TA
 Isaac Manrique imanriq _at_ uw.edu